jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   - **Tax return** means a form or document that a taxpayer is required by a tax law— whether in electronic or written form and whether provided in respect of a period or not; and also includes a tax form issued by another taxpayer that the taxpayer provides to the Commissioner
     (a) to complete; and
     (b) to provide to the Commissioner,—
-  - **Tax shortfall** , for a return period, means the difference between the tax effect of—when the taxpayer's tax position results in too little tax paid or payable by the taxpayer or another person or overstates a tax benefit, credit, or advantage of any type or description whatever by or benefiting (as the case may be) the taxpayer or another person
+  - **Tax shortfall** , for a return period, means the difference between the tax effect of— when the taxpayer's tax position results in too little tax paid or payable by the taxpayer or another person or overstates a tax benefit, credit, or advantage of any type or description whatever by or benefiting (as the case may be) the taxpayer or another person
     (a) a taxpayer's tax position for the return period; and (b) the correct tax position for that period,—
   - **Tax to pay** is defined in section 139B
   - **Taxation law** is defined in section 91B for the purposes of Part 5A
   - **Taxation Review Authority** , or , means a Taxation Review Authority established or continued in existence under the Taxation Review Authorities Act 1994
-  - **Taxpayer** means a person who—whether as principal, or as an agent or employee or officer of another person, or otherwise
+  - **Taxpayer** means a person who— whether as principal, or as an agent or employee or officer of another person, or otherwise
     (a) is liable to perform, or to comply with, a tax obligation; or (b) may take a tax position,—
   - **Taxpayer's paying rate** is defined in section 120C for the purposes of Part 7